 Although Koreans also consume other types of rice, such as brown or black rice, short grain white rice is the most popular and widely consumed variety.
 Check out my other post for more information about Korean rice.

-Ssal is used in a variety of dishes, such as Kimbap (Korean sushi rolls), bibimbap (mixed rice bowl), juk (rice porridge), and bokkeumbap (fried rice), among others.
+Ssal is used in a variety of dishes, such as Kimbap (Korean sushi rolls), Bibimbap (mixed rice bowl), and juk (rice porridge) among others.
 Ssal is also used to make rice cakes, rice wine, and other traditional Korean foods.

 Indigenous Rice in Korea